LibrariesHacked/data-treaders/background.md

 Background
 ==========

-Before finalising this event we used a Google form to ask people some brief questions, such as their data experience, which Library Carpentry modules they'd be interested in, and what they'd like to talk about at a data event.
+Before listing the event we used a Google form to ask people some questions, such as their data experience, which Library Carpentry modules they'd be interested in, and what they'd like to talk about at a data event.

 #### How would you describe your experience of working with data?

-We asked this question so we could get an idea of how people saw their own experience with data.
-That could influence the training sessions we ran, but really it was just to get an idea of the mix of attendees we might get.
-Any training sessions would ensure every level of expertise was welcome - but having an idea of the mix is good for planning.
+We asked this question so we could get an idea of how people described their own experience with data.
+That could influence the training sessions we ran, but really was just to get an idea of the mix of attendees we might get.
+Any training would ensure every level of expertise was welcome - but having an idea of the mix is good for planning.

 | Option | Description |
 | ------ | ----------- |